Who Is Jeff Dunham?

 Others have suggested that Dunham, who has a large conservative following and whose fame came in the wake of other blue-collar style comics like Jeff Foxworthy, feeds off of stereotypes.
 One of his popular characters is Achmed the Dead Terrorist, and insults between the performer and his puppets have included the line, "You're from Planet Retard."

 But Dunham defends his performances by saying he's an equal opportunity insulter.
 "I've skewered whites, blacks, Hispanics, Christians, Jews, Muslims, gays, straights, rednecks, addicts, the elderly and my wife," he has said.
 "As a standup comic, it is my job to make sure the majority of people laugh, and I believe that comedy is the last true form of free speech."

 In late 2010, Dunham published his autobiography, All By My Selves: Walter, Peanut, Achmed and Me.

-Jeff Dunham married to Audrey Murdick in 2012.
+In 2012 Jeff Dunham married fitness model Audrey Murdick, 18 years his junior.
 The couple welcomed twin sons, Jack Steven and James Jeffrey, in October 2015.
 He also has three daughters, Bree, Ashlyn and Kenna, from his previous marriage to Paige Brown.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!